krisnova/nivenly.com/content/bio.md

 She is well known for her open source contributions including projects like Linux, Kubernetes, and The Go Programming Language.
 She is a popular public speaker, best known for her Kubernetes clusterfuck talks.
 She co-founded the cluster API project, created Kubicorn, and created naml for managing Kubernetes resources with pure Go.

-Today she works as a Senior Principal engineer building enterprise bare metal Kubernetes systems.
+Today she works as a Senior Principal engineer at Twilio focusing on enterprise bare metal Kubernetes systems.
 She is the founder of The Privilege Escalation Foundation which is a non-profit focusing on offering resources for transgender minds in STEM.